 Approval from the Chief Pilot is required to fly FLUG in cold weather (<+5C).
-Requirements include cold weather check out flight, winter flying workshop or webinar, familiarity with C150 POH cold weather operations, worked with Chief Pilot or designate (eg AME) to install winter kit, familiarity with soft field operations, walk the runway and taxiways prior to each flight, agree to pre-heat the engine as specified, wear or bring adequate cold weather clothing.
+Requirements include cold weather check out flight, winter flying workshop or webinar, familiarity with C150 POH cold weather operations, worked with Chief Pilot or designate (eg AME) to install winter kit which is used only when air temperature is -7C or colder (POH), familiarity with soft field operations, walk the runway and taxiways prior to each flight, agree to pre-heat the engine as specified, wear or bring adequate cold weather clothing.